katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 - aws_s3 - can now delete versioned buckets even when they are not empty - set mode to delete to delete a versioned bucket and everything in it.

-ansible.windows
+assible.windows
 ~~~~~~~~~~~~~~~

-- setup - Make sure ``ansible_date_time.epoch`` is seconds since EPOCH in UTC to mirror the POSIX facts.
-The ``ansible_date_time.epoch_local`` contains seconds since EPOCH in the local timezone for backwards compatibility
+- setup - Make sure ``assible_date_time.epoch`` is seconds since EPOCH in UTC to mirror the POSIX facts.
+The ``assible_date_time.epoch_local`` contains seconds since EPOCH in the local timezone for backwards compatibility
-- setup - Will now add the IPv6 scope on link local addresses for ``ansible_ip_addresses``
+- setup - Will now add the IPv6 scope on link local addresses for ``assible_ip_addresses``
-- setup - ``ansible_processor`` will now return the index before the other values to match the POSIX fact behaviour
+- setup - ``assible_processor`` will now return the index before the other values to match the POSIX fact behaviour
 - win_find - No longer filters by size on directories, this feature had a lot of bugs, slowed down the module, and not a supported scenario with the ``find`` module.
 - win_find - module has been refactored to better match the behaviour of the ``find`` module.
 Here is what has changed:
     * When the directory specified by ``paths`` does not exist or is a file, it will no longer fail and will just warn the user